 Demystifying de-boning one step at a time.

-This step can still be done with a Chef Knife, but if you have a Cleaver, feel free to break it out.
+This step can still be done with a boning knife, but if you have a cleaver handy, feel free to break it out.
 Set your bird vertically on your board, with its back facing up.
 Slice through the cartilage that connects the breasts to the back, but don’t go past the second rib.

 Now it’s time to do this all again on the second side.
 Repeat and set them both aside.
 You should now have two legs and two breasts.